ssuryanarayanan/Qi-Docs/docs/Reading data.md

 *streamId*: Stream identifier for the request

-*index*: String representation of the index value for GetValue or IEnumerable of index values requested for GetValues
+*index*: IEnumerable of index values at which to return calculated events

-*startIndex*: String representation of the starting index value for GetValues
+*startIndex*: String representation of the starting index value

-*endIndex*: String representation of the ending index value for GetValues
+*endIndex*: String representation of the ending index value

-*count*: Number of events to return for GetValues
+*count*: Number of equally-spaced calculated events to return within the *startIndex* and *endIndex* boundaries

 **Security **
 Allowed by administrator and user accounts

 **Operation**
-For *GetValues( )* overloads that include a streamId and IEnumberable index list, the call acts like multiple *GetValue( )* calls.
-Each index indicated in the IEnumberable list obtains a return event according to the rules described by *GetValues( )*.

-For the *GetValues( )* overloads that include a startIndex, endIndex and count, these parameters are used to create a list of indexes for which to obtain values.
-Events returned for each index in the created list are determined according to the rules described in the *GetValues( )* call.
+*GetValues( )* returns calculated events at the requested index values in *index*, or *count* number of evenly spaced calculated events between *startIndex* and *endIndex*.
+For *GetValues( )* overloads that include a streamId and IEnumberable *index*, this call behaves like multiple *GetValue( )* calls.
+For the *GetValues( )* overloads that include *startIndex*, *endIndex* and *count*, these parameters are used to generate a list of indexes for which to obtain values.
+Events returned for each index are determined according to the QiStreamBehavior assigned to the stream being read.

 For *GetValues( )* overloads that include the filterExpression parameters are used to create a list of indexes that match the OData filter text used.
-More information on OData Filter Expressions can be found in [Filter expressions](https://qi-docs.readthedocs.org/en/latest/Filter%20Expressions/)
+More information on OData Filter Expressions can be found in [Filter expressions](http://qi-docs.osisoft.com/en/latest/Filter%20Expressions/)

 ##GetWindowValues( )